-Term / Abbreviation Definition Drainage Easement A legal restriction on the property title legally allowing drainage through land and defining the properties or parties burdened and benefiting from the drainage Drainage Reserve A separate strip of land containing a drain, designated Drainage Reserve and owned by Council.
+Term / Abbreviation Definition Drainage Easement A legal restriction on the property title legally allows drainage through land and access to maintain said drainage.
+Defines the properties or parties burdened and benefiting from the drainage easement.
+Drainage Reserve A parcel of land that may or may not contain existing drainage infrastructure but has been designated as a Drainage Reserve to contain drainage infrastructure and which is publicly owned Crown land.
 Watercourse A stream of water whether perennial or intermittent, flowing in a depression of a natural channel or a natural channel artificially improved or in an artificial channel, which has changed the course of the stream.
 Floodplain Floodplains are broad areas of low flat land adjacent to the main floodway (flow path) of a river or creek.
-These area can become swampy and inundated through seasonal groundwater rise or by rain or stormwater inflow.
+These areas can become swampy and inundated through seasonal groundwater rise or by rain or stormwater inflow.